janwagner/respio/README.md

     $img.removeAttr('data-lazy-src');
 });
 ```
+We use jQuery to calculate the actual width of the image on your screen.
 Timthumb will create new pixel perfect images for you and also x2 images for retina devices.
+It is also possible to use any other timthumb parameter to manipulate your ne image.
 #### 3. Result
 ```sh
 <img src="timthumb.php?src=yourimage.jpg&w=YOUR-RESPONSIVE-IMAGE-WIDTH">